-Keeping Pets Safe During the Holiday Season
+Keep Your Pets Safe During Holiday Celebrations!

-- Dangling tree ornaments can seem like great toys to cats and dogs.
+- Christmas trees can be hazardous, particularly for climbing cats.
+Make sure your tree is secure, preferably in a corner to reduce the likelihood of falling.
 Keep dangerous ornaments such as glass and tinsel (which can be a choking hazard) on high branches, out of the reach of little paws.
-Chords from lights should be taped down or otherwise secured to prevent pets from chewing on them.
+Dangling tree ornaments can seem like great toys to cats and dogs.
+Cords from lights should be taped down or otherwise secured to prevent pets from chewing on them.

-Published: December 7, 2020
+Published: December 13, 2022